nielsvm/purge/README.txt

 Also see this issue http://drupal.org/node/1048000 for more background info
 - PHP with curl(http://php.net/manual/en/book.curl.php) enabled.
 The Purge module uses curl for issuing the http PURGE requests.
-- Acquia Managed Cloud and Dev Cloud hosting services support Purging.
-See the configuration settings below.
+- Purge integrates with the expire module http://drupal.org/project/expire.
-- Purge requires the expire module http://drupal.org/project/expire
+Without Expire or a mechanism to replace it, Purge won't act.

 Installation:
 - Unpack, place and enable just like any other module.